EloboAI/crazytrip/.github/instructions/2-development-workflow.instructions.md

 ## 2. User Stories vs Tasks
 **When the chosen issue is a User Story:**
 - Ensure it already has Tasks (one per acceptance criterion).
 If any criterion lacks a Task, create it immediately, linking back to the User Story and using the parent Feature label.
-- **BEFORE asking which Task to start**: Analyze ALL Tasks for manual actions and dependencies.
-- **Create ALL required [MANUAL] Tasks FIRST** before presenting options to the developer.
+- **BEFORE presenting any response to the developer:**
+  1. Fetch ALL existing Tasks using `mcp_githubmcp_issue_read({method:"get_sub_issues", ...})`
+  2. Analyze EACH Task to identify which ones require manual actions (API keys, credentials, OAuth, etc.)
+  3. For Tasks that require manual actions but are NOT labeled `[MANUAL]`, treat them as manual Tasks regardless
+  4. Create NEW `[MANUAL]` Tasks ONLY if manual work is needed but no existing Task covers it
-- After manual Tasks are created and identified, present the developer with:
+- **After analyzing all Tasks, present the developer with ONE response that includes:**
-  1. List of manual Tasks with direct GitHub links that need completion first
+  1. List of manual Tasks (existing or newly created) with direct GitHub links in format: `https://github.com/EloboAI/crazytrip/issues/<number>`
-  2. List of automated Tasks in recommended execution order
+  2. List of automated Tasks in recommended execution order with their issue numbers
   3. Clear explanation of dependencies between tasks
+- **CRITICAL**: Do NOT give multiple responses or mention issue numbers before creating them.
+Complete all analysis and Task creation FIRST, then present everything in ONE single response.
 - Wait for developer to confirm manual Tasks are done before proceeding with automated Tasks.

 **When the chosen issue is a Task:**